 Haweswater’s rugged landscape can be discovered through a variety of hiking trails – soak up the atmosphere of ancient woodland, wander past rushing streams and stroll over rolling heathland and moorland.
-There are also active farms on the reserve, so look out for sheep as you roam.
+We also have active farms on the reserve, so look out for our small flock of sheep and herd of cattle as you roam.

-Haweswater is an idyllic spot that the RSPB maintains in partnership with United Utilities.
-Together, our work preserves the site for people, water and wildlife.
+Haweswater is an idyllic spot that the RSPB maintains in partnership with the landowner - water company United Utilities.
+Together, our work improves the site for wildlife, drinking water and people.

 To find out more about visiting Haweswater, and to explore our events programme, visit wildhaweswater.co.uk